Triangulation of refined families: Introduction

-The main object of this paper is the so called \emph{refined families of $p$-adic representations}.
-This notion was first introduced by Bellaiche-Chenevier in \cite{BC06} to encodes the properties of the families of Galois representations arising on eigenvarieties.
-In this paper, the refined families are assumed to be arithmetic families of $p$-adic representations, not just pseudocharacters as in Bellaiche-Chenevier's definition.
-The goal of this paper is then to prove the global triangulation conjecture for such refined families under some mild condition.
-Namely, we will show that a family of refined $p$-adic representations admits a global triangulation in a scheme-theoretically dense subset of the base which contains all regular noncritical points.
-We also prove that any $p$-adic representation appeared in refined families is trianguline.
+The main objects of this paper are \emph{families of refined $p$-adic representations}.
+This notion was first introduced by Bellaiche-Chenevier \cite{BC06} for $p$-adic representations of $\mathrm{Gal}({\overline{\mathbb{Q}}_p/\Q})$ to encode the properties of families of Galois representations carried by eigenvarieties.
+In this paper, we first generalize this notion to $\mathrm{Gal}({\overline{\mathbb{Q}}_p/K})$-representations where $K$ is a finite extension over $\Q$.
+For technical reasons, we will assume throughout that our refined families are arithmetic families of $p$-adic representations, not just pseudocharacters as in Bellaiche-Chenevier's original definition.
+The main goal of this paper is to prove the global triangulation conjecture for such families under a mild condition.
+Namely, we will prove that a family of refined $p$-adic representations admits a global triangulation on a Zariski open and dense subspace of the base that contains all regular non-critical points.
+We also determine a large class of points which belongs to the locus of global triangulation.
+Furthermore, we will show that the specializations of refined families are all trianguline.
+Finally, as an application, we explicitly determine the local behavior of the family of $p$-adic representations carried by the Coleman-Mazur eigencurve.